 Bad posture on the other hand is plain unhealthy.
-It increases the stress on your joints, ligaments, bones and muscles.
-While young kids can still improve and develop their stand as they grow, adults have have to make more of an effort to correct bad posture.
+It increases the stress on your joints, ligaments, bones, and muscles.
+While young kids can still improve and develop their stance as they grow, adults have to make more of an effort to correct bad posture.

-“Before you’ve practiced, the theory is useless.
-After you’ve practiced, the theory is obvious.”
-David Williams
+Before you’ve practiced, the theory is useless.
+After you’ve practiced, the theory is obvious.~ David Williams

 Yoga helps you to relax and exercise at the same time.
 You will learn to find inner peace and simultaneously find yourself strengthening and conditioning your muscles.
-You will learn to breathe properly, alleviate chronic pain, eye problems and even headaches.
+You will learn to breathe properly and alleviate chronic pain, eye problems, and even headaches.

 How Yoga Can Improve Posture

 Certain yoga poses encourage the correct alignment of various parts of your body.
-They help you to build strength that is needed for your spine and the muscles surrounding your back.
-Abdominal muscles will also be strengthened during yoga and this can help to prevent back pain that will eventually hinder you from good posture.
+They help you to build strength needed for your spine and the muscles surrounding your back.
+Abdominal muscles will also strengthen during yoga, which can help prevent back pain that can hinder you from good posture.

-1. Boat Pose – Navasansa
+1. Boat Pose (Navasana)

-2. Camel Pose – Ustrasana
+2. Camel Pose (Ustrasana)

-Camel pose is a helpful position especially for corporate workers who spend the whole day sitting on a chair.
+Camel Pose is a helpful position especially for corporate workers who spend the whole day sitting on a chair.
 By stretching the back, it helps to increase the spine’s flexibility and elasticity.

 Begin the pose in a sitting position on your knees.
 Reach to your back and grab your ankles with your hands.
-Breathe in as you raise your hips and then arch your back as you push your abdomen forward.
+Breathe in as you raise your hips, then arch your back as you push your abdomen forward.
 Push your head back, completely freeing your chest.

-3. Standing Forward Bend – Uttanasana
+3. Standing Forward Bend (Uttanasana)